Cochlear Limited

 Cochlear is a medical device company that designs, manufactures, and supplies the Nucleus cochlear implant, the Hybrid electro-acoustic implant and the Baha bone conduction implant.

-Based in Sydney, Cochlear was formed in 1983 as a subsidiary of Nucleus with finance from the Australian government to commercialise the implants pioneered by Dr. Graeme Clark, although the company later became separate.
+Based in Sydney, Cochlear was formed in 1981 as a subsidiary of Nucleus with finance from the Australian government to commercialise the implants pioneered by Dr. Graeme Clark, although the company later became separate.
 As of 2022, the company holds 50% of the cochlear implant market, with more than 250,000 people receiving one of Cochlear's implants as of 2015.

 Cochlear was named Australia's most innovative company by the Intellectual Property Research Institute of Australia in 2002 and 2003, and one of the world's most innovative companies by Forbes in 2011.

 History

 Corporate affairs

-Cochlear was originally founded in 1983 as a subsidiary of Nucleus, a medical electronics company founded in 1964.
+Cochlear was originally founded in 1981 as a subsidiary of Nucleus, a medical electronics company founded in 1964.
 Previously in 1981 Nucleus received a grant from the Australian government to commercialize development of a multi-channel cochlear implant like the one that Graeme Clark created.
 The project was a success, with the first commercial implantation of a Nucleus implant taking place in 1982.
 Although it was established as a subsidiary of Nucleus, which was acquired by Pacific Dunlop in 1988, Cochlear soon became a separate and publicly listed company in 1995 when Pacific Dunlop was split up.
 In 2004 Cochlear expended its portfolio beyond cochlear implants by buying Entific Medical Systems, a Swedish company that produced bone anchored hearing aids for conductive hearing loss.
 Most of the company's income is from after-market (post-implantation) products such as processor upgrades and accessories.

 In April 2022, Cochlear announced it would acquire Danish competitor Oticon Medical for A$170 million after its parent company Demant decided to exit the hearing implant business.
 At the time, Oticon Medical was running at a loss, with sales lower than expected and technical problems affecting some of their devices, leading to a voluntary recall.

 Violation of anti-kickback statute

 Cochlear Limited's 2007 annual report acknowledged that a US Federal investigation continued into its payments to physicians and providers.
-In February 2007, part of the whistleblower complaint against Cochlear filed by former Chief Financial Officer Brenda March was unsealed by the U.S. District Court for the District of Colorado.
+In February 2007, part of the whistleblower complaint against Cochlear filed by former vice president and director at Cochlear Americas Brenda March was unsealed by the U.S. District Court for the District of Colorado.
 The complaint alleges that Cochlear violated the Federal anti-kickback statute through its Partners Program, which offered credits towards free or discounted products for physicians who implanted Cochlear devices, as well as gifts, trips, and other gratuities paid to physicians and providers.
 The government intervened in the case and transferred it from the U.S. Department of Justice to the Health and Human Services Inspector General for the imposition of civil penalties.
 In June 2010, Cochlear America agreed to pay a fine of $880,000 as part of a settlement with the US Department of Justice.